 Essential Maintenance Acronyms & Abbreviations

 Here’s a curated list of the most common and useful abbreviations for maintenance and their meanings.
-Bookmark this for quick reference!
+Bookmark this for quick reference, or download our guide below to print it out, edit, or log within your cmms as a team-wide reference.

 AM – Autonomous Maintenance